tanishiraj321/Othello-Dojo/README.md

 ## Technology Stack

-This project was built with the help of an AI coding assistant and utilizes a modern, type-safe technology stack.
+This project was built with the help of caffeine, black sabath and grok.It utilizes a modern, type-safe technology stack.

 - **Framework**: [Next.js](https://nextjs.org/) (using the App Router)
 - **Language**: [TypeScript](https://www.typescriptlang.org/),ParselTzoungue